HAMPO Plans and Documents

 The FY 2024 UPWP was approved and adopted by the HAMPO Policy Committee on April 13, 2023.
 The UPWP document can be viewed below:

-The draft FY 2024 UPWP was open for a 30-day public comment period from December 15, 2022 – January 14, 2023.
+The draft FY 2025 UPWP was open for a 30-day public comment period from December 16, 2023 – January 15, 2024.
 The draft UPWP and comment form can be viewed by clicking on the links below:

 Previous Fiscal Year UPWPs

-The FY 2023 UPWP was approved by the HAMPO Policy Committee on February 10, 2022.
 The FY 2023 UPWP was recommended to be amended on March 2, 2022 by FHWA to include a new UPWP task for a Complete Streets program.
-The amendment was approved by the Policy Committee on May 26, 2022 and can be viewed below:
+The amendment was approved by the Policy Committee on May 26, 2022. and can be viewed below:

 The FY 2022 UPWP has been administratively modified to reflect budgetary changes to fiscal year 2022, on July 12, 2022.
-An additional administrative modification was performed on August 25, 2022 to reflection additional budgetary changes to fiscal year 2022.
+An additional administrative modification was performed on August 25, 2022 to reflect additional budgetary changes to fiscal year 2022.
 The updated document can be viewed below:

 Previous Fiscal Year UPWPs